Your session has timed out

 Far from it.

-In fact, your professional experience section should be a shining review of all your best achievements.
+Employers know what you did.
+They want to find out how well you did it.
+Your professional experience section should be a shining review of all your best achievements.
 And on the best resumes, work experience tells a story.

 But that’s hard to do if you have no story to tell.
 It’s also hard if you’re just not a storyteller.